 - 14.1 Road Access Limitations.
-All access for the extraction operation, including the approved haul route, shall be limited to public roads or access drives with lawful access to a public road, subject to the state or county road authority with jurisdiction.
-If a road use or maintenance agreement is required by the road authority to provide for increased public road maintenance and dust control services necessary to mitigate extraction operation impacts, the Applicant/Owner/Operator shall provide a copy of the executed agreement to the Township Planner for the Township's records. - 14.2 Primary and Secondary Internal Access Drives.
-Each extraction operation shall be limited to one (1) primary access point and access drive from the public road for haul operations, subject to the following: - A. Confirmation of approval from the state or county road authority with jurisdiction, if required. - B. The Applicant/Owner/Operator shall be responsible for maintaining and treating the access road from the edge of the roadway a minimum of 300 feet into the site for dust control necessary to mitigate extraction operation impacts. - C. A secondary access point and access drive shall be allowed with approvals from the Planning Commission and, if required, the state or county road authority with jurisdiction, and provided that it shall not be utilized for haul operations except in case of a temporary blockage or emergency involving the primary access point and access drive. - 14.3 Spillage.
+All ingress and egress for the extraction operation, including the approved haul route, shall be limited to public roads subject to the state or county road authority with jurisdiction.
+If a road use or maintenance agreement is required by the road authority to provide for increased maintenance and dust control services necessary to mitigate extraction operation impacts, the Applicant/Owner/Operator shall provide a copy of the executed agreement to the Township Planner for the Township's records. - 14.2 Internal Access Drive.
+Each extraction operation shall be limited to one (1) access point and access drive into the site from the public road, which shall be subject to approvals from the

+Planning Commission and the state or county road authority with jurisdiction.
+The Applicant/Owner/Operator shall be responsible for maintaining and treating the access road from the edge of the roadway a minimum of 300 feet into the site for dust control necessary to mitigate extraction operation impacts.

+- 14.3 Spillage.
 The Applicant/Owner/Operator shall clean all spillage and trackage of material, dirt, rock, mud or any other debris onto any public roads in the Township by trucks coming to or from the site or by any other equipment.
 Cleaning shall occur promptly after the spillage or trackage of the material has occurred. - 14.4 Haul Route.
-The specific haul route(s) for all vehicles carrying materials to or from the site shall be approved by the Planning Commission, subject to acceptance by the state or county road authorities with jurisdiction.
+To the extent permitted by law and as deemed necessary by the Planning Commission for the health, safety, and welfare of residents of the Township, the specific haul route(s) for all vehicles carrying materials to or from the site shall be subject to acceptance by the state or county road authorities with jurisdiction, and Planning Commission acceptance as part of any Extraction Permit approval or renewal.
 The Applicant/Owner/Operator shall be responsible for posting appropriate signage on the extraction operation site and at the exit point for the site specifying the approved haul route(s) to be used by all vehicles carrying materials to or from the site.